 More intensive preventive services and an array of early intervention services can help families to overcome or manage identified challenges and needs.
 In many cases, responding to concerns early can keep children and families from progressing to need more intensive and expensive services later.
-Whatever a child or family's needs are, intervening as early as possible is critical, whether in health care, mental health, developmental

-?
-Which level describes your community currently?
-Not Started Level 1 Level 2 Level 3 and strengths-based.
-The coordination of these services beneficial for families facing multiple challenges, who families who are facing potential or current involvem Community should seek to minimize that contact an possible.
-Leaders should keep in mind that child negles of services and concrete supports to alleviate pover avoiding contact with the child welfare system. ices in an Early Lea o often struggle try ent with child prote d keep children in t ect substantiations rning Commo ing to naviga ective service heir families s are most oft unity can be po te several syst s, an Early Lear or with kin whe ten associated articularly ems.
-For ning never with poverty
+Whatever a child or family's needs are, intervening as early as possible is critical, whether in health care, mental health, developmental or special education services, or family support.
+All of these supports must be relational, family-centered, and strengths-based.
+The coordination of these services in an Early Learning Community can be particularly beneficial for families facing multiple challenges, who often struggle trying to navigate several systems.
+For families who are facing potential or current involvement with child protective services, an Early Learning Community should seek to minimize that contact and keep children in their families or with kin whenever possible.
+Leaders should keep in mind that child neglect substantiations are most often associated with poverty, so services and concrete supports to alleviate poverty can help families to keep their children safe while avoiding contact with the child welfare system.